m0mosenpai/Umaru-chan/README.md

 ### Automatic Media Player Detection
 Open a media file with the player of your choice and run `autofind.py` to automatically detect the player and save it to the list of recognized media players processes.
 This is useful if a media player is not recognized by `media_detect.py` by default.

-As of now, only [HorribleSubs](https://horriblesubs.info/) releases can be downloaded.<br> Future versions may include support for other uploaders.

 # Authors
 Sarthak Khattar @[m0mosenpai](https://github.com/m0mosenpai) <br>
 Ayush Singh @[prog-butter](https://github.com/prog-butter)